garak92/javarpg/README.md

 Warning: WIP in early stages.

 The purpose of this project is to build a bullet hell 2d game with some RPG mechanics using pure Java.
 You'll explore 20+ zones in a post-apocalyptic world, completing quests, gaining new skills, and defeating bosses, in a quest to bring progress to your village using the ancient world's knowledge and technology.
+As of now, there are already three playable levels, a whole questline, and original soundtrack for the levels.

 Features: